davidson-consulting/diff-jjoules/README.md

                           Number of test executions to measure their energy consumption.
       --junit4            Enable junit4 tests
       --mark              Enable mark step.
-  -o, --output=<output>   Path to the output folder.
+      --measure           Enable the energy consumption measurements of Diff-JJoules Default value: false -o, --output=<output>   Path to the output folder.
       --path-report-file=<pathToReport>
                           Path to report file to produce.
       --path-repository-v1=<pathToRepositoryV1>
-                          Path to the first version of the program that contains .git (this is used for multi-module projects)
+                          Path to the first version of the program that contains .git (this is used for multi-modu projects)
       --path-repository-v2=<pathToRepositoryV2>
-                          Path to the second version of the program that contains .git (this is used for multi-module projects)
+                          Path to the second version of the program that contains .git (this is used for multi-mod projects)
       --report=<reportEnum>
                           Specify the report type to produce.Valid values: TXT, MARKDOWN, NONE Default value: TXT